-Spelling should conform to Chambers Twentieth Century Dictionary.
-Drugs should be given approved, not proprietary, names, and the source of any new or experimental preparations should be given.
+Drugs should be given their approved, not proprietary, names, and the source of any new or experimental preparations should be given.
 Abbreviations should be spelt out when first used in the text.
-Scientific measurements should be given in SI units, followed, in the text, by traditional units in parentheses; in tables and illustrations values should be given.
-For general guidance on the International System of Units and some conversion factors see The SI for the Health Professions (WHO, 1977).
-There are two exceptions: blood pressure should be expressed in mm Hg and haemoglobin as g/dl.
-Full points should not be used after contractions or abbreviations: FRCS, 17 g/dl, Dr, et al, etc.
+Scientific measurements should be given in SI units, followed, in the text, by traditional units in parentheses; in tables and illustrations values should be expressed only in SI units, but a conversion factor should be given.
+Blood pressure, however, should be expressed in mm Hg and haemoglobin as g'dl.
+Full points should not be used after contractions or abbreviations: FRCS, 17 g'dl, Dr, et al, etc.

 Any statistical method used should be detailed in the methods section of the paper and any not in common use should be either described in detail or supported by references.
 Tables and illustrations should be submitted separate from the text of the paper, and legends to illustrations should also be typed on a separate sheet.
 Tables should be simple and should not duplicate information in the text of the article.
 Illustrations should be used only when data cannot be expressed clearly in any other way.
 When graphs or histograms are submitted the numerical data on which they are based should be supplied.
 Line drawings should be in Indian ink on heavy white paper or card, with any labelling on a separate sheet; they may also be presented as photographic prints.
 Other illustrations should usually be prints-not negatives, transparencies, or x-ray films; they should be no larger than 30×21 cm (A4) and be trimmed to remove all redundant areas; the top should be marked on the back.
 Staining techniques and the original magnification of photomicrographs should be stated.
 Again, any labelling should be on copies, not on the prints.
-Patients shown in photographs should have their eyes masked or their identity concealed in some other conventional way.
+Patients shown in photographs should have their eyes masked or their identity otherwise concealed.
 If the face or eyes are the point of interest the photograph should be accompanied by written permission from the patient or his parent or guardian for reproduction in a journal.
 If any tables or illustrations submitted have been published elsewhere written consent to republication should be obtained by the author from the copyright holder (usually the publisher) and the authors.